Child Custody Lawyers Plainfield

 When one parent has sole physical custody of a child, the other parent is typically granted visitation.
 Visitation usually involves the child visiting that parent overnight on some weekends, holidays, days off of school, and summer vacation.
 The courts typically allow both parents to work out the details themselves.
 However, if they can reach a fair agreement, the court will do it for them.
 If the court must come up with the visitation schedule, the divorce process will potentially be longer and more expensive.
 Our child custody lawyers in Plainfield are skilled negotiators who work hard to help you and your soon-to-be ex-spouse reach an amicable agreement whenever possible.

 Modifying Your Custody Agreement

 Life circumstances change, and the Illinois family courts know this.
 That is why under certain qualifying conditions, they will allow changes to be made to the custody agreement.
 You can’t file for a child custody modification simply because you got upset at your child’s other parent or want to take a vacation.
 However, appropriate reasons for a modification request include:

 - Medical needs of the parents or child

 - The birth of another child to one parent

 If you think you have a reason to file for a modification or your ex-spouse has filed for a modification, reach out to seasoned child custody attorneys in Plainfield as soon as possible to have your rights represented.

 You Can Count on Our Child Custody Lawyers in Plainfield

-At the Delaney Heckman, our child custody attorneys in Plainfield know how much you love and care for your children.
+At Andrea Heckman Law, our child custody attorneys in Plainfield know how much you love and care for your children.
 We stand up for your rights and help you reach the best possible custody arrangement.
 You can count on us to advocate for you and your children.
 Contact us today to schedule a case consultation.